In this section

 Boys and girls compete in their own categories: the Boys’ Race is 6 x 2.3 miles; the Girls’ Race is 4 x 2.3 miles.
 The course is over pavement, grass, woodland – and quite a few puddles – and is largely flat with no significant elevation.
 Schools should enter their best runners, although this will often include runners younger than the Sixth Form.
 See the entry requirements below for more details.

 Founded by Ted Norrish in 1972 as a boys’ race, and joined by a girls’ race in 2000, the event has always strived to allow pupils to compete with the best of their peers across the UK.
+More information about Mr Norrish and our race can be found at “History of the race” page.
 It has a strong legacy, boasting former competitors of the calibre of Seb Coe, Alistair & Jonathan Brownlee, and Richard Nerurkar.
 To see previous years’ results and read the race reports please use the links on the right hand side of this page.
-The ARCHIVE OF ALL RESULTS is a new feature, and if you or your school have ran in this event then you can now look up your time!
+The ARCHIVE OF ALL RESULTS has details of all the times of our race, and if you or your school have ran in this event then you can now look up your time.

 The No1 schools race in the country by a mile!

 Prizes are awarded for a variety of categories, and every year sees a different guest presenter with a history of excellence in the athletics field, in competing, coaching or as an ambassador for the sport.
-The KHVIII Cups will be awarded to the winning teams.
+The KHVIII Cups, awarded in memory of Ted Norrish, will be awarded to the winning teams.
 For the boys’ teams the JB Vent Cup, LJ Wrench Cup and Matthew Lee Cup will be awarded to the second, third and fourth placed teams.
 The John Vickers Cup will be awarded to the most improved boys team.
 Medals will be presented to the members of the first four teams, and cloth badges to members of the first ten teams.
 Individual times from a relay-chip should be available at the presentation ceremony after the race and emailed after the event.
 In the girls’ race the Philip Mahiques Cup is awarded to the second placed team, and the Pat Head Cup to the third placed girls’ team.
 Medals will be presented to the members of the first four teams, and cloth badges to members of the first ten teams.
-For both races plaques will be awarded to the runners of the three fastest lap times.
+The fastest boy is presented the Mark Randell, and the fastest girl is awarded the Andrews’ Shield.

 ‘The event is superbly run, and very much has the look and feel of a championship.’

-‘It has now become a highlight on our calendar and is a throughly enjoyable day.
+‘It has now become a highlight on our calendar and is a thoroughly enjoyable day.
 Our young runs were pleased with their position and are hungry to compete again next year!’

 ‘Thanks for a super event.
 The boys enjoyed their first visit and were pestering me to bring them back next year.
 I appreciate the huge amount of energy and organisation that went into making sure that everything ran so smoothly.’